depaulmillz/Memcached-UHM/README.md

 ## About the Authors

-Work for this project has been done by Owen Child, dePaul Miller, and Desai Xie ontop of the work that has been done by the team that created memcached.
+Work for this project has been done by Owen Child, dePaul Miller, and Desai Xie under the supervision of Prof. Roberto Palmieri of Lehigh University ontop of the work that has been done by the team that created memcached.

 ## What is Memcached Unified Hash Map